AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 3. Read and sign the [!DNL Facebook Custom Audiences] Terms of Service.
 To do this, go to `https://business.facebook.com/ads/manage/customaudiences/tos/?act=[accountID]`, where `accountID` is your [!DNL Facebook Ad Account ID].

 ### [!DNL LinkedIn]

->[!IMPORTANT]
->
-> The [!DNL People-Based Destinations] integration with [!DNL LinkedIn] is currently in the beta testing phase, and is only available to a limited number of customers.
->
-> Once the beta testing ends, this integration will be available to all Audience Manager customers who signed up for [!DNL People-Based Destinations].

 Before you can use [!DNL People-Based Destinations] to send your first-party audience segments to [!DNL LinkedIn], make sure your [!DNL LinkedIn Campaign Manager] account has the [!DNL Creative Manager] or higher permission level.